California Supreme Court Affirms ASA Win in Return of Property Case From California Campaign Director, Don Duncan

-spoke next, highlighting the amount of sales tax and income tax dispensaries contribute.
+Following Rebecca Saltzman was Californial NORML's Dale Geiringer who broke down the numbers for the BOE, focusing on the amount of tax revenue dispensaries produce.
 He also discussed the problem of the DEA seizing assets from dispensaries.
-For example